-Direct or indirect export, in whole or in part, of licensed software without · Other company or product names the permission of the applicable aoverning bodies is prohibited.
+Direct or indirect export, in whole or in part, of licensed software without the permission of the applicable governing bodies is prohibited.

 About This Manual

 Before using the camera, read this manual and the warnings on pages ii-viii.
 For information on specific topics, consult the sources below.